 4. Davidson Fellows Scholarship Program

-Since 1999, the Davidson Institute has granted over $6.7 million to profoundly gifted young people under age 18 who primarily score in the 99th percentile on achievement tests.
-The Davidson Fellows Program provides $50,000, $25,000, and $10,000 scholarships to reward exceptional projects close to the college graduate level.
-United States citizens can apply in eight categories: Science, Technology, Engineering, Mathematics, Literature, Music, Philosophy, or Outside the Box.
+Since 1999, the Davidson Institute has granted over $6.7 million to gifted people under age 18.
+These are high school seniors who primarily score in the 99th percentile on academic achievement tests.
+The Davidson Fellows Program provides $50,000, $25,000, and $10,000 scholarships.
+These scholarships reward exceptional projects close to the college graduate level.
+United States citizens can apply in eight categories.
+STEM are the first four categories.
+Science, technology, engineering, and mathematics.
+The last four are literature, music, philosophy, and outside the box.

 Contact